-The documents don’t allow redistribution
+The documents don’t allow for redistribution

 Hold money in NCE

-Option 4; Reinvest somewhere else; Redeployment
+Reinvest investor funds somewhere else: Redeployment

 Shared Risk Management

 The issuer is deciding whether it is going to limit itself to not have a liquidity event before the end of conditional residence or whether it is going to allow itself to be more flexible.
 If the issuer takes the more flexible path, then the issuer is sort of foisting onto the investor a risk management approach that is not risk avoidance.
 The investor just needs to evaluate what kind of immigration risk he or she is willing to be involved with.